Layr-Labs/eigensdk-go/task-spammer/README.md

 1. **Task Generation Logic**:
     - Uses an iterator to produce a sequence of task inputs
     - Each iterator value becomes the input for a new task

 2. **Task Submission**:
     - Connects to a TaskManager contract
     - Calls `CreateNewTask` with the generated input

 ## How to Set Up a Task Spammer

-1. **Task Manager Definition**: Create a struct that implements the `TaskManager` interface.
-Since `TaskManager` extends `TaskCreator`, this also means our struct implements the `CreateNewTask` method.
+1. **Task Manager Definition**: Provide a struct that implements the `TaskManager` interface.
+Since `TaskManager` extends `TaskCreator`, this also means the struct implements the `CreateNewTask` method.
-    - `Input` and `Output` types for your tasks
-    - Use the `taskmanager.NewTaskManagerFromAbi` method to build your `taskManagerContractWrapper`.
+    - You can use our standard implementation of `TaskManager` interface by calling `taskmanager.NewTaskManagerFromAbi`.

       ```go
         txMgr, _ := txmgr.NewSimpleTxManagerFromPrivateKey(logger, ethHttpClient, ecdsaPrivateKey)